epsilon537/boxlambda/_posts/23-03-05-understanding-vera.markdown

 The Sprite Renderer's operation is a bit more complicated:

 1. The **Sprite Attribute RAM** is scanned front-to-back to find the next sprite ID that is active on the current scanline.
-2. When an active Sprite has been found, its pixel data for the current scanline is retrieved from Main RAM.
+2. When an active Sprite has been found, its pixel data for the current scanline is retrieved from VRAM.
 3. The pixel data is written out to the correct positions in the Line Buffer.
 That means there may be multiple overlapping writes into the Sprite Line Buffer.
 The Sprite Line Buffer is written in Sprite ID order, at the position determined by the sprite's X-coordinate.

 The sequence of scanning the sprite attribute RAM, retrieving sprite pixel data, and rendering it out to the Line Buffer is entirely sequential.
 There is no pipelining.

 In the waveform below, you can see two sprites getting rendered out on a scanline: sprite ID 4 at position 192, and sprite ID 5 at position 256.
 The two sprites have 8bpp color depth and are 8 pixels wide.
-You can see that, for each sprite, two Main RAM read operations are performed (*bus_strobe* and *bus_ack* signals), and 8 entries are accessed in the Sprite Line Buffer (*linebuf_idx_r*).
+You can see that, for each sprite, two VRAM read operations are performed (*bus_strobe* and *bus_ack* signals), and 8 entries are accessed in the Sprite Line Buffer (*linebuf_idx_r*).

 ![Sprite Rendering Waveform.](../assets/spr_render_8bpp_8w.jpg)